benstanisclasse/Gate-Report-Tools/README.md

 - The program relies on CSV files with specific column structures, such as having columns like "Surname," "Card Number," and "Where" for gate data.
 - It is designed to work with UTF-8 encoded CSV files and can handle typical CSV file operations required in a gate and RFID management system.

+Here’s how you can include a section in your README file that explains the availability and use of the executable file:

+---

-Running the Application
+## Running the Application

 This application is available as a standalone executable file, meaning you can run it without needing to have Python installed on your system or worry about setting up a Python environment.

-How to Run the Executable
+### How to Run the Executable
-Download the Executable:

-The executable file, gate.exe, is located in the program folder of this repository.
-You can run this file directly without any additional setup.
-Run the Application:
+1. **Download the Executable:**
+   - Locate the `gate.exe` file in the [releases section](#) of this repository (or wherever the executable is distributed).
+Download the file to your local machine.

+2. **Run the Application:**
-Simply double-click the gate.exe file.
+   - Simply double-click the `gate.exe` file.
 This will launch the Kings Point application, where you can interact with the various features, such as generating gate reports, adding users to CSV files, and combining CSV files.

-No Installation Required:
+3. **No Installation Required:**

-The executable is self-contained, meaning it has all the necessary dependencies bundled within it.
+   - The executable is self-contained, meaning it has all the necessary dependencies bundled within it.
 You do not need to install any additional software or libraries.

-Cross-Platform Considerations:
+4. **Cross-Platform Considerations:**

-This executable is currently built for Windows.
+   - This executable is currently built for Windows.
 If you are using a different operating system (e.g., macOS or Linux), you will need to run the Python source code directly or use a tool like Wine to run the executable on your system.
-Test the Program
-To help you get started, a set of sample CSV files is provided in the Test data folder.
-You can use these files to test out the various functionalities of the program:

-Gate Report: Generate reports based on the gate data contained in the provided CSV files.
-User Adds: Add new user entries to the sample CSV files and see how the program manages the data.
-Combine Files: Test how the program combines multiple CSV files into one.
-Simply load these files into the program using the provided interface and explore the different features.

-Benefits of the Executable
+### Benefits of the Executable

-Ease of Use: Running the application as an executable simplifies the process for end-users who may not be familiar with Python or programming.
+- **Ease of Use:** Running the application as an executable simplifies the process for end-users who may not be familiar with Python or programming.
-Portability: The standalone executable can be easily transferred between different machines and environments without requiring additional setup.
+- **Portability:** The standalone executable can be easily transferred between different machines and environments without requiring additional setup.
-Efficiency: Since everything needed to run the application is included in the executable, it eliminates the need for manual dependency management, reducing the potential for errors and compatibility issues.
+- **Efficiency:** Since everything needed to run the application is included in the executable, it eliminates the need for manual dependency management, reducing the potential for errors and compatibility issues.

-By providing an executable file and test data, we've made it easy to deploy and use the Kings Point application on any Windows machine with minimal hassle.
+By providing an executable file, we've made it easy to deploy and use the Kings Point application on any Windows machine with minimal hassle.

+---

+This section in the README will help users understand that they can run the application without needing to set up a Python environment, making the software more accessible to non-developers.